lprevidente/Copernicus---The-Solar-System/README.md

-# Nicolas - The Solar System
+# Copernicus - The Solar System
 This is the playground with which I won the WWDC18 Scolarship.
 With this playground I wanted to combine Astronomy with Coding, with, of course, the help of Nicolaus Copernicus.
 It guides the users to the creation of the Solar System throught the Augmented Reality.

 ## What do you need?